leafOfTree/vim-vue-plugin/README.md

       \}
 ```

-Should highlight custom blocks in `.vue` file such as
+Should highlight custom blocks in `.vue` such as

 ```vue
 <docs>